Joint Forces Training Base – Los Alamitos: History

+In 1972, several California Army National Guard and U.S. Army Reserve aviation assets transferred to NAS Los Alamitos, resulting in yet another name change to Naval Air Station Los Alamitos Armed Forces Reserve Center.
+This was followed in 1973 by the California Army National Guard taking operational control of the airfield from the U.S. Navy and naming the installation Los Alamitos Army Airfield.
+The remainder of the base came under California Army National Guard control in 1977 and the current name of Joint Forces Training Base - Los Alamitos (JFTB), was adapted in 2000 to reflect its multiple uses by the California Army National Guard, California Air National Guard, the U.S. Army Reserve, and other federal reserve component units.

 The senior command on post is the 40th Infantry Division (Mechanized), headquartered in the large, prominent building facing the flagpole and main entrance artery.

-The base served as the Starting Line for the 14th season of the hit CBS Reality TV Show The Amazing Race.
-The base's status as an alternate landing area for Air Force One was mentioned in an episode of The West Wing.
+The base served as the starting line for the 14th season of the hit CBS reality TV show The Amazing Race.
+The base's status as an alternative landing area for Air Force One was mentioned in an episode of The West Wing.

-The base leases the airfield to the City of Los Alamitos's for the annual Southland Credit Union Los Alamitos "Race on the Base," a charity event including a 5K Run, 5K Walk, 10K Run, 10K Skate/ Handcycle / Wheelchair, Mission: 1K Kids Run, Jr. Reverse Triathlon and Reverse Triathlon.
+The base leases the airfield to the City of Los Alamitos's for the annual Southland Credit Union Los Alamitos "Race on the Base", a charity event including a 5K Run, 5K Walk, 10K Run, 10K Skate/ Handcycle / Wheelchair, Mission: 1K Kids Run, Jr. Reverse Triathlon and Reverse Triathlon.
 This is the largest reverse triathlon event in the country.

 On the south edge of Runway 22L is the Navy Golf Course, where Tiger Woods honed his game as a youth.
 The 18-hole Destroyer Course opened in 1966 and an executive nine holes was later added.
 The former military-only facility opened for public play in 2004.

 In 2014, President Barack Obama landed at Los Alamitos Army Airfield in Air Force One in order to give the commencement speech at UC Irvine.